Sam123ben/IDP-Integrated-Developer-Platform/README.md

 ## Unified Developer Hub

-This repo will hold the pod I will do in regards to test Crossplane and IDP

 ## Overview

 Welcome to the **IDP - Integrated Developer Platform** project!
 This project is a microservice-based application with **React** as the frontend, **Go** for backend microservices, **Kubernetes** as the orchestrator, and **PostgreSQL** as the primary database.
 The IDP platform acts as a unified layer on top of cloud providers, enabling development teams to deploy and manage multiple environments effortlessly.
 With **Crossplane** for infrastructure-as-code (IaC) automation, this platform allows for both **persistent** and **ephemeral** feature environments.